 Any lost key should be reported to Residence Life immediately.
 In most cases, there will be a charge for replacing the key and changing the lock on the room.
 Campus ID cards should be reported lost on BearPAWS immediately and deactivated: they are replaced at the PACES Business Office.

 Each building is regularly checked by Residence Life staff as well as patrolled by University Police.
 Some areas of the Residence Halls are subject to video surveillance (this is limited to public, common areas of the residence halls and may include building entrances, lobbies, lounges, elevators, elevator areas, stairwells, laundry rooms, recreation rooms, storage rooms, and hallways that do not contain student rooms).
 Video surveillance can be used to assist with investigations into policy violations and unlawful behaviors.

 The residence halls have a variety of staff available to assist students with emergencies.
 This includes a number of trained live-in professional and paraprofessional staff members.
 These staff members are available day and night to address situations that might arise.
 Staff can be reached by the posted numbers within the Residence Halls and/or by going directly to the staff member’s room.

 A number of other departments have staff available after traditional business hours.
 These include the Counseling Center, University Police, Maintenance Staff.
-When classes are in session, Campus Rescue Squad is also available.
-Each building, except the Townhouses, has staff on-call from 7 p.m. - 7 a.m. on weekdays and all day on the weekends.
+Each building has staff on-call from 7 p.m. - 7 a.m. on weekdays and all day on the weekends.

 Buildings are also equipped with emergency, land-line phones (red phones) on each floor/area that dial directly to University Police for emergencies in the Residence Halls.
 Each building is also equipped with AED devices.